-There have been various VW Amarok DPF problems reported to us by readers over the past couple of years, and we encountered this for ourselves during a long-term test.
-While there hasn’t been an official recall, we understand Volkswagen is currently investigating it due to the high number of early failures.
+There have been various Volkswagen Amarok DPF problems reported to us by readers over the past couple of years, and we encountered this for ourselves during a long-term test of our own VW Amarok.

-After a while, the amount of particulate matter caught on the DPF starts to build and the Amarok removes this by a process called ‘active regeneration’ (the Amarok’s new V6 engine is too big for passive regeneration).
+After a while, the amount of particulate matter caught on the DPF starts to build.
+The Volkswagen Amarok removes this build-up from the DPF through a process called ‘active regeneration.’

 When the Amarok’s engine control software recognises a DPF blockage greater than 10%, it injects extra fuel into the engine.
-When the fuel-rich exhaust gases pass-through the Diesel Oxidation Catalyst, they raise the temperature high enough for the soot to burn (diesel particulate matter burns at 600°C).
+When the fuel-rich exhaust gases pass through the Diesel Oxidation Catalyst, they raise the temperature high enough for the soot to burn, a process that requires temperatures of at least 600°C.

-The problem is, active regeneration on the VW Amarok requires at least a quarter of a tank of fuel, and 10 to 15 minutes driving at over 2,200rpm consistently.
-During this time, you may notice increased fuel consumption, a slightly different sound from the engine and a burning smell.
+The problem is that active regeneration on the Amarok requires at least a quarter of a tank of fuel to be present, and 10 to 15 minutes of driving with the engine spinning at over 2,200rpm consistently.
+During this time you may notice increased fuel consumption, a slightly different sound from the engine, and a burning smell.

-As the VW Amarok DPF blocks very quickly, the DPF warning light can be on for a very short time before limp mode kicks in.
-Once limp mode is activated, the blockage is greater than 50% and active regeneration is no longer possible; instead, a forced regeneration is required at the Volkswagen Van Centre or even a replacement.
-The cost is usually covered as part of the warranty if its your first time.
+As the VW Amarok DPF blocks very quickly, the DPF warning light can be on for a very short time before limp-home mode kicks in.
+Once the limp-home mode is activated, the blockage is greater than 50% and active regeneration is no longer possible; instead, a forced regeneration is required at the Volkswagen Van Centre or, in more severe cases, even a DPF replacement.
+The cost is usually covered as part of the warranty if it’s the vehicles’ first time.

-VW Amarok DPF problems – how to avoid
+VW Amarok DPF Problems: How to Avoid Them

-Those knocking around farm sites, building sites and the cities are bound to encounter these problems a lot more frequently than those clocking up motorway miles.
-If the DPF light does appear, head straight for an open road and down gear to keep the revs high, which in turn will increase the temperature of the exhaust gases and burn off the trapped soot.
+Those knocking around farm sites, building sites and the cities are bound to encounter these problems more frequently than those clocking up motorway miles.
+If the DPF light does appear, head straight for the open road and drop down a gear to keep the revs high, which in turn will increase the temperature of the exhaust gases and burn off the trapped soot.